 For the resulting pulp product obtained at the end of either one of these processes, lime can also be used to prepare calcium hypochlorite bleach liquor.
 This bleach can provide the pulp with its desired hue of whiteness that we see in many types of paper.

-T 617 – Analysis of lime was published by the Technical Association for the Pulp, Paper and Converting Industry (TAPPI), a standards-developing organization that is devoted to standards relating to the pulp, paper, packaging and converting industries.
+T 617 – Analysis of lime was published by the Technical Association for the Pulp, Paper and Converting Industry (TAPPI), a standards-developing organization devoted to the pulp, paper, packaging and converting industries.